Janjanjan1/Janjanjan1/README.md

 -->

-- 🔭 I’m currently working on ERP ~ A specific warehouse and invoice management system used by one of the biggest retailers in Nepal.
-Also extensive Data Scrapping Solutions for the Nepali Stock Market.
+- 🔭 I’m currently working on ERP and BackTest ~ A specific warehouse and invoice management system used by one of the biggest retailers in Nepal.
+BackTest is currently an extensive Data Scrapping Solutions for the Nepali Stock Market.
 - 🌱 I’m currently learning Rust, Functional Programming and SvelteKit.